 Watershed segmentation classifies pixels into regions using gradient descent on image features and analysis of weak points along region boundaries.
 Imagine water raining onto a landscape topology and flowing with gravity to collect in low basins.
 The size of those basins will grow with increasing amounts of precipitation until they spill into one another, causing small basins to merge together into larger basins.
 Catchment basins are formed by using local geometric structure to associate points in the image domain with local extrema in some feature measurement such as curvature or gradient magnitude.
-This technique is less sensitive to user-defined thresholds than classic region growing methods, and may be better suited for fusing different types of features from different data sets.
 The watersheds technique is also more flexible in that it does not produce a single image segmentation, but rather a hierarchy of segmentations from which a single region or set of regions can be extracted a-priori, using a threshold, or interactively, with the help of a graphical user interface.